ryanfrigo/Greederboard-public/README.md

 HTML
 Heroku

-There's a lot of unnecessary code here from playing around and trying different things over the months.
-I'll try to loop back at some point to clean it up ;)
+There's a lot of unnecessary code here from playing around and trying different things out